 - Not as reputable as some of the leading hardware wallets, such as TREZOR (at least not yet).

 If you’re in the market for a hardware wallet, you’ve probably come across TREZOR, KeepKey and now Ledger.
-All are high-quality products, but Ledger offers a more attractive bargain with features that are nearly identical.
+All are high-quality products, but Ledger costs less with features that are nearly identical.

 To get started, simply visit Ledger Nano S’s website to purchase the product.
 Make sure you select the Nano S, as Ledger has several wallets available for sale.